 Then bake it up to pure taco-flavored goodness!

-Nutrition benefits
+Nutrition Benefits

 Here are a few awesome nutrition benefits worth highlighting:

-- This taco breakfast casserole packs in the protein!
+- This taco breakfast casserole packs in protein!
 Most of us get plenty of protein throughout the day, but it tends to be backloaded at dinner time.
 Instead, it may be optimal to spread protein intake more evenly throughout the day.
 In fact, the International Society for Sports Nutrition made the following recommendation in their position stand on nutrient timing – “Meeting the total daily intake of protein, preferably with evenly spaced protein feedings (approximately every 3 h during the day), should be viewed as a primary area of emphasis for exercising individuals.”
 The beef and eggs in this recipe are great ways to build in protein at breakfast.

-- Thanks to the potatoes, pepper, onion, tomatoes, and chiles, one serving of this recipe contains 48% of your daily Vitamin C needs.
+- Thanks to the potatoes, pepper, onion, tomatoes, and chiles, one serving of this recipe contains 45% of your daily Vitamin C needs.
 Vitamin C plays a role in immune function and the formation of collagen (involved in wound healing).

 - Did you know that the canned tomatoes found in this dish are actually higher in a key phytonutrient called lycopene compared to fresh tomatoes?
 This nutrient has been linked to several health benefits.
 For example, a 2019 study in Critical reviews in food science and nutrition concluded that high intakes of lycopene were associated with reduced risk of stroke, cardiovascular disease, and death.